guilhermefarto/ant-colony-optimization/README.md

 	float pheromoneForceForAnthill
 ```

-The methods of an object of Ant class are:
+The methods of an object of the Ant class are:

 ```python
     void draw() { ... }